-Formally referred to as the Garvin-Garvey House, this unassuming structure got its name from a “freedman,” a former slave released into society.
-Cyrus Garvin— who also went by the surname “Garvey”— built the home on the property of Joseph Baynard, his former owner.
-The Baynard house burned to the ground during a Union attack on the town of Bluffton in 1863, leaving the property unowned.
-The Garvin House now stands in the exact spot Baynard’s house once stood—overlooking the shimmering May River.
-Garvin purchased the 54-acre land in 1878 for $239.70.
-Today, Beaufort County owns the stretch of land.
+Formally referred to as the Garvin-Garvey House, this unassuming structure got its name from a “freedman,” a former slave who was released back into society.
+Cyrus Garvin—who also went by the surname “Garvey”— built the home on the property of Joseph Baynard, his former owner.
+The Baynard house burned to the ground during a Union attack on Bluffton in 1863, leaving the property unowned.
+The Garvin House now stands in the exact spot Baynard’s house once stood, overlooking the shimmering May River.
+Garvin purchased the 54-acre piece of land in 1878 for $239.70.
+Today, Beaufort County owns the property.

 A Family Affair

 Despite the trying times of Reconstruction (placing immense pressure on people of color), Garvin had the rare opportunity to live a relatively comfortable life on his land.
 He was an active member of the Bluffton community and, when the time came, he passed the property down to his son, Isaac.
 In the early 20th Century, the family hosted social events in their home where “dainty refreshments were served and dancing indulged until a late hour” (Savannah Tribune 8.19.1905).
 Isaac’s wife, Jenny Garvin, was the last known resident to inhabit the house.
 She passed away in the 1950s, leaving behind a legacy of prominent African American heritage.